kcwebers/SpringStarterProjectSetUp/README.md

 ### Step 4 - Adding Settings to `application.properties` and connecting to MySQL

-Create the folder `src/main/webapp/WEB-INF`
+Create the folder `src/main/webapp/WEB-INF`.
+This is where you will store your `.jsp` files!
+For example:
-Create the file `src/main/webapp/WEB-INF/index.jsp`

 ![WEB-INF folder](https://github.com/kcwebers/SpringStarterProjectSetUp/blob/main/screencaps/webinf.png "WEB-INF folder")